 Not on all of them.
-There are plans for a code of conduct (to be developed with UNCITRAL) but so far no actual code.
-There is talk of expanded disclosure requirements in the meantime.
+There are plans for a code of conduct (to be developed with UNCITRAL) but so far no actual code (however, ICSID and UNCITRAL’s secretariats are apparently working on a joint one).
+Meantime, there is talk of expanded disclosure requirements to fill the gap.

-In other areas, possibly.
-The new rules contain several elements intended to speed up registration of the case, and stop it being lost for months in administrative limbo.
-And there are adjustments to the position on third-party funding; bifurcation; and security for costs.
+In other areas, the new rules should go some way to calming things down.
+There are elements to speed up registration of a case, and stop it being lost for months in administrative limbo.
+And there are adjustments to the positions on third-party funding, bifurcation and security for costs.

-As for putting decisions in the public domain, the rules switch things from an opt-in to opt-out system.
-A party now has 60 days to opt out of publication) and even if they do, that’s not the end of things.
-ICSID now reserves the power to publish portions of the award – those covering “legal reasoning” regardless of what the parties say.
+As for putting decisions in the public domain, the new rules flip from opt-in to opt-out.
+A party now has 60 days to opt out of publication and even if does that’s not the end of things.
+ICSID now reserves the power to publish portions of the award – those covering “legal reasoning” – regardless.

-They also go some way to addressing concerns about challenges to arbitrators.
-Those include stricter time frames for making a challenge – which now must be brought within 20 days of discovering whatever it is that gives rise to the challenge; and a rule that work can continue on a case while the challenge is pending (previously, the arbitrator was automatically suspended).
+They also go some way to addressing concerns about challenges to arbitrators, and how those can be used to impede progress on a case.
+There is a new (stricter) time limit on bringing a challenge – which must be done within 20 days of discovering the information that justifies the challenge – and a rule that work on a case can continue while the challenge is pending (previously, the arbitrator was automatically suspended).

 Has ICSID’s business suffered because of the criticisms?

 It’s hard to know.
-The figures don’t appear to show a hit, but at the same time other institutions have seen their share of the investment treaty pie growing.
-It may be that some of those cases would have gone to ICSID but for the complaints.
+The figures don’t appear to show a hit, but during the same time period other institutions have seen their share of the investment treaty pie increase.
+Some of those cases might have gone to ICSID had there been fewer complaints.

-And not everybody avoids ICSID for the same reasons.
-Some think it doesn’t exercise enough control over arbitrator fees, and that other institutions are better on this score.
+And not everybody has the same complaints.
+Some think ICSID doesn’t exercise enough control over arbitrator fees, and that other institutions are better on this score.
 Many treaties give users a choice, and some now exercise it.
-Still, it’s important that ICSID is seen to be addressing its users’ concerns – and the draft rules are a big step towards doing so.

 THE PERMANENT COURT OF ARBITRATION (PCA)